yesequin/Google_Data_Analytics_Course/README.md

     Dirty data: data that's incomplete, incorrect, or irrelevant to the problem you're trying to solve.

     Documentation: the process of tracking changes, additions, deletions, and errors involved in your data cleaning effort.

+    Engagement: Capturing and holding someone’s interest and attention during a data presentation

     EXTRACT command (SQL): Lets us pull one part of a given data to use